This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 There are a few types of lavender, the most common being: English lavender (L. angustifolia), Spanish lavender (L. stoechas), and French lavender (L. dentata).

-Often plant tags at the garden centre simply say “Lavender,” so you don’t always know which type or variety you’re bringing home.
-It’s important to note that in our northern climate, not all lavender will survive the winter (like the example below).
+Often plant tags at the garden center often simply say “Lavender,” so you don’t always know which type or variety you’re bringing home.
+It’s important to note that in our northern climate, not all lavender will survive the winter.

-English lavender is pretty easy to grow and overwinters well, down to about USDA zone 4 (zone 5 in Canada).
-It requires some maintenance to keep it looking healthy and full, but in general, plants can live in poor soil, are drought tolerant and hardy, and the deer don’t seem to like it.
-Of course amending your soil and fertilizing your plants will always go a long way towards growing more blooms.
-(A slow-release, organic fertilizer is best).
+English lavender is easy to grow and overwinters well.
+You can grow it in regions where the temperatures dip to between -30°F and -20°F (-34°C to -29°C).
+It requires some maintenance to keep it looking healthy and full, but in general, plants can live in poor soil, and are drought tolerant and hardy.
+Another bonus?
+The deer don’t like it.

 Spanish and French lavender is native to the Mediterranean region.
 While English lavender grows little flowers all around the top of the stem, Spanish and French lavenders have an added flourish of blooms that sprout from the top, like feathers in a cap.